MuneebRazi/coding-test/README.md

 $ cd coding-test/Problem Solving
 $ npm install
 ```
-The file should have column names which are provide in the  sample file test.csv.
+The file should be a CSV and should be similar to the exmaple given in the task.

 To run the application
 ```
 $ node index.js
 ```
+Enter the file name as asked by the system.

 The program will create two file which will contain the result.